-Associate of Arts - the Associate of Arts Degree (A.A.) provides the student the opportunity to obtain the first two-years of college credits toward a four-year Baccalaureate Degree.
+Associate of Arts - the Associate of Arts Degree (A.A.) provides the student the opportunity to obtain the first two years of college credits toward a four-year Baccalaureate Degree.

 Associate of Arts in Teaching - the Associate of Arts in Teaching (A.A.T.)
-Degree provides students the opportunity to obtain the first two-year of college credits toward a four-year Baccalaureate Degree in Education.
+Degree provides students the opportunity to obtain the first two years of college credits toward a four-year Baccalaureate Degree in Education.

-Associate of Science - the Associate of Science Degree (A.S.) provides the student the opportunity the first two-year of college credits toward a four-year Baccalaureate Degree.
+Associate of Science - the Associate of Science Degree (A.S.) provides the student the opportunity the first two years of college credits toward a four-year Baccalaureate Degree.

 Audit - enrollment in a credit class for no credit.

-Bachelor's Degree - formal name for a four-year college degree; example include the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.).
-An Associate's Degree (two-year degree) is the highest degree offered at Lee College.
+Bachelor Degree - formal name for a four-year college degree; examples include the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.).
+An Associate Degree (twoyear degree) is the highest degree offered at Lee College.